 1. The tournament doesn’t begin until the back nine on Sunday

 Augusta National’s back nine, with its legendary Amen Corner and two reachable par fives, is often the scene of high drama—as it was in 2020 when one challenger after another met his Waterloo at the par-three 12th and paved the way for Tiger Woods to claim his 15th major.
-But if you look back at the last 21 Masters, in 13 of those years the winner started the final round leading or tied for the lead.
+But if you look back at the last 22 Masters, in 14 of those years the winner started the final round leading or tied for the lead.
 In 2000: Vijay Singh.
 In 2001, 2002, and 2005: Tiger.
 In 2004 and 2006: Phil Mickelson.
 In 2008, Trevor Immelman carded just a single birdie on the back nine on Sunday and still won.
 He led wire-to-wire that year, as Jordan Spieth did in 2015.
 Patrick Reed led after both the second and third rounds en route to his 2018 win.
-And in 2020, Dustin Johnson was tied for or held the lead after each round and started the final round with a four-shot advantage on the field.
+In 2020, Dustin Johnson was tied for or held the lead after each round and started the final round with a four-shot advantage on the field.
 And in 2021, Hideki Matsuyama started and ended Rounds 3 and 4 at the top of the leaderboard, too.
 So, while you definitely need to finish strong to win the Masters, last-minute heroics, while entertaining, are not always the key to victory.

 2. The winner will be the player who owns the par fives

 Today’s top players can reach all of the par fives at Augusta National in two, so nobody’s going to don a green jacket without getting the better of them.
 But is that really the secret to winning?
 Not always.
 In 2019, Tiger Woods played the par fives in 8-under for the week.
 Not bad, but not close to second-place finishers Brooks Koepka, Xander Schauffele, and Dustin Johnson, who played them in minus-13, minus-12, and minus-12 respectively.